Lewisham Gateway: the culmination of 20 years of placemaking

 Through the regeneration, two public squares with views of St Stephens Church and a new public park, Confluence Park, have been created.
 This park is framed by the now unearthed Quaggy and Ravensbourne Rivers which flow through the neighbourhood.
 These new public spaces form part of an extensive urban greening programme to promote biodiversity and nurture wildlife at a site previously dominated concrete.

 Lewisham Gateway has also reconnected Lewisham railway station, DLR and bus station with the town centre and high street.
 Thousands of passengers are now being directed through new pedestrian connections towards the town’s established shops and businesses, helping to drive further investment and long-term economic growth across Lewisham.
-The regeneration has also reinvigorated Lewisham’s night-time economy, with an array of new bars, restaurants and shops open for residents, visitors and the Lewisham community.
+The regeneration has also reinvigorated Lewisham’s night-time economy, with an array of new bars, restaurants and shops set to open for residents, visitors and the Lewisham community.

 Lewisham Gateway